Geriatric Care

-We do not want our seniors to suffer needlessly.
-Staying healthy, feeling good and doing the things that you enjoy and that are important to us make each day better.
-We provide gentle and safe techniques that can benefit even those with arthritis or osteoporosis.
-Our goal is to help you keep doing the things you love.
+Staying healthy, feeling good, and doing the things that you enjoy and that are important to us make each day better.
+We provide gentle and safe techniques that can benefit even those with arthritis or osteopenia/osteoporosis.
+Our goal is to help you keep doing the things you love!
+Chiropractic care can be used to reduce pain, restore mobility, optimize function, improve flexibility and prevent unnecessary disability.

 geriatric chiropractor Columbia mo